SuperCoolNinja/weatherAPI/README.md

 # weatherAPI
-A small vanilla WeatherAPI project made to learn Typescript and integration using vite
+A small typescript vanilla WeatherAPI project made to learn Typescript and integration using vite